 - Transfer credit evaluations are made by the Registrar's Office.

 - The Nursing Education Transfer Compact (NETC) approved by the Board of Higher Education in January 2014, allows the transfer of credits earned in a PUBLIC Massachusetts Associate Degree in Nursing (ADN) as a block, up to 72 credit hours.
-The Nursing Department honors the NETC for Registered Nurses graduating from either PUBLIC or PRIVATE ADN programs that are approved by a Board of Registration in nursing.

 - Students may also receive credit through the challenge examination process (National League for Nursing and College Level Examination Program (NLN and CLEP).
 The policies for acceptable challenge exams and scores are determined by the department offering the courses.
 The acceptable NLN challenge exams are anatomy and physiology, and microbiology.